-14.5.
-Appeals must be received within 7 working days and detail the reasons whyPage 11 of 16Aug 2021 they feel the decision should be rescinded.
+- 14.4.
+An appeal against and exclusion will be considered by the principal (ECC). - 14.5.
+Appeals must be received within 7 working days and detail the reasons why they feel the decision should be rescinded. - 14.6.

-- 14.6.
 The relevant manager shall acknowledge receipt of the letter of appeal within 5 working days and confirm the date for the appeal meeting within 21 working days. - 14.7.
 A formal meeting will take place, chaired by the relevant manager, Assistant Principal Student Wellbeing and Support, any other member of staff deemed appropriate, and the student, who will be invited to present their appeal.
-In the case of students who are aged 16/17yrs, a parent/guardian and/or linked professional will be invited to attend.
-The student can ask for a friend or other student representative to support them, but not speak for them - regard will be given to any attempt at restoration. - 14.8.
+In the case of students who are aged 16/17yrs, a parent/guardian and/or linked professional or employer for apprentices)will be invited to attend.
+The student can ask for a friend or other student representative to support them or employer for apprentices), but not speak for them - regard will be given to any attempt at restoration. - 14.8.
 A student may not ask for consideration to be given to anything that was not considered as part of the original inclusion and disciplinary hearing. - 14.9.
 The deputy principal/principal (L6FC) may decide to: - Uphold the appeal and re-admit the student unconditionally/remove the final written warning. - Re-admit the student at a stipulated time/remove the final written warning subject to conditions (which may include restorative practices). - Reject the appeal and uphold the exclusion of the student from the College/uphold the final written warning.